Page Size Checker

 1. Large Images

 Images often account for the majority of a web page’s size.
-High-resolution photos, if not optimized properly, can significantly slow down load times.
+High-resolution photos, if not optimised properly, can significantly slow down load times.

 Solution: